TO DEFEND AND PROMOTE YOUR INTERESTS

 Sequoia 2022 employee share ownership plan

-Please find below a message from the President Nicolas Germond on the launch of the “Sequoia 2022” employee share ownership plan.
+Please find below the press release about the success of the “Sequoia 2022” employee share ownership plan.

 Following the election by Veolia’s employee shareholders of Agata Mazurek-Bak as a director who will represent them on the Board of Directors of Veolia Environnement (VE), Antoine Frérot (AF), the Veolia group’s Chairman, answered the following topical questions put by the members of the governing body of the Association of Veolia Environnement Shareholders (AAVE).